 FLORESCENCE: March-May 2026

 As a faithful devotee to our beautiful and burdened Earth, I welcome her rhythmic swings of retreat and unfurling.
-To be attentive to the flow of the seasons truly gives us all the knowledge we need; when to be still, when to begin, when to expand, when to turn ourselves fully on and when to be still and quiet again.
-As the light returns and the temperatures climb, dormancy abates and out of the rich damp soil green pierces the wet black surface.
-A beginning…again.
+To be attentive to the flow of the seasons truly gives us all the knowledge we need; when to be still, when to begin, when to expand, when to turn ourselves fully on and when to retreat into stillness again.
+As the light returns and the temperatures climb, dormancy abates and out of the rich damp soil multiple shades of green pierce the wet black surface.
+A beginning … again.
 She does this with patience, yet with a resilient force and energy.
 This is not a soft pastel moment, but one of fortitude and flow.
 This is the spring I love, not mild, not shy, but bold and heroic.
 This is the spring we all need.
 To rise up and be bold and grow towards the light.

 Jesi Asagi